linjiatai/Efficient-annotation-process-for-histopathological-images/README.md

 - Repeat steps 2-4: Easily add more and more samples until the target is segmented to a satisfactory effect.

 ##
-Any good suggestions are welcome
+Any suggestions on efficient labeling are welcome.